 I can neither confirm nor deny I had a hand in any of this

-#checkyourselfie was an online participatory performance in which I asked people to use the selfie to highlight issues instead of using it for vanity.
+#checkyourselfie was an online participatory performance in 2013 in which I asked people to use the selfie to highlight issues instead of using it for vanity.
 With over 200 submissions issues ranged from human trafficking, environmental destruction, to self love.
 Each one of my works seen here discusses the self in relation to surroundings and our understanding of the importance of our environment and those within it.